 Additional Termination Event: The following shall be an Additional Termination Event with respect to Party B with Party B as the sole Affected Party and all Share Eligible Transactions as Affected Transactions:

-At any time during the term of this Transaction, the Closing Price is at or below [USD ….to be a share price which is substantially higher than the share price used to calculate the Determined Amount… ] (as adjusted for stock splits or similar events or as otherwise adjusted in accordance with this Confirmation, or as agreed between the parties) (the “Trigger Price”).
+At any time during the term of this Transaction, the Closing Price on two consecutive Exchange Business Days is at or below USD50.00 (as adjusted for stock splits or similar events or as otherwise adjusted in accordance with this Confirmation, or as agreed between the parties) (the “Trigger Price”).
 For the purpose of this Additional Termination Event, “Closing Price” shall be defined as the last reported sale price (if the Exchange is The NASDAQ Stock Market) or the closing price (if the Exchange is other than The NASDAQ Stock Market) per Share determined by the Calculation Agent at the close of trading on the Exchange on any Exchange Business Day during the term of the Transaction.

 Account Details